Criminal Defense

 Juvenile cases are heard in a specialized court system with specific considerations for the juvenile’s best interest, where a defense attorney experienced in juvenile criminal law can represent the young individual, ensuring their constitutional rights are protected throughout the court proceedings.

-Key Variance Between Juvenile And Adult Court: Understanding Jurisdiction And Procedures
+Key Variance Between Juvenile and Adult Court: Understanding Jurisdiction and Procedures

 In the juvenile court system, a single judge presides over juvenile cases, whereas in the usual court, a jury trial may be involved.
 Young offenders adjudicated delinquent are subject to different procedures and considerations than adult defendants found guilty of crimes.